MystranSolver/MYSTRAN_Validation/README.md

 - `SC/1/STRESS_SOLID/EID/4/CENTER/XY,YZ,ZX`   A list of three stress components.
 - `SC/1/STRAIN_SOLID/EID/1,5/CORNER/1-6/XX` Both a list of 2 element IDs and a set of 6 corner numbers, giving 12 values.

+#### Criterion
+If the tolerance ends with a `%`, it means maximum percentage error allowed, otherwise it means maximum absolute difference allowed.

 #### Operations
 You can apply an operation before comparing to the reference value:
 - None: Compare the value to the reference value.
 If there are multiple values, compare each one independently.